Three networks the Association supports.

-The projects below sit in the field the Association studies.
-Each is a network rather than a product — infrastructure for regulated tokenization, environmental data, and cultural provenance — and each is governed in a way we find worth documenting.
+The projects below sit in the field the Association studies, and each is a public-interest network the Association supports through its non-profit research programme — not a commercial relationship.
+Each is a network rather than a product, in regulated tokenization, environmental data, and cultural provenance, and each is governed in a way we find worth documenting.
 Our relationship to each project is described on its own page.

 Boli Platform